chetanbg1/cbgwork1/README.md

 if two keys return same hash index collision occurs - then linked list is formed at that location in case of collision to search correct value from linked list we use equals() method

+weakhashmap -
-fail fast - iterator throws ConcurrentModificationException when one thread is iterating over a collection and other thread structuralyy modify collection either by adding, removing or modifiing the object on underlying collection
-	    immediaately throw exception
-fail safe - does not throw the exception if collection is modified while one thread is iterating over it because they word on clone of collection instead of original collection
+	WeakHashMap is an implementation of the Map interface.
+WeakHashMap is almost the same as HashMap except in the case of WeakHashMap if the object is specified as the key doesn’t contain any references- it is eligible for garbage 	collection even though it is associated with WeakHashMap. i.e Garbage Collector dominates over WeakHashMap. fail fast - iterator throws ConcurrentModificationException when one thread is iterating over a collection and other thread structuralyy modify collection either by adding, removing or modifiing the object on underlying collection immediaately throw exception fail safe - does not throw the exception if collection is modified while one thread is iterating over it because they word on clone of collection instead of original collection